Gradient Ventures, Google’s AI fund, leads $7M investment in English learning app Elsa

 Google’s Gradient Ventures, the search giant’s dedicated AI fund, is casting its eye to Asia after it led a $7 million Series A round for Elsa, a startup that operates an app for English language learners.

 The deal is Gradient’s first in Asia, and it includes participation from existing investors Monk’s Hill Ventures and SOSV.
-Elsa has now raised $12 million raised to date.
+Elsa has now raised $12 million to date.

 Elsa was founded in 2015 as a way to help non-English speakers improve their accent and general speaking ability.
 Vu Van, CEO and one half of the founding team, is a Vietnamese national who, despite being fluent in English, struggled to be understood after moving to the U.S. to study and then work.
 Together with speech recognition researcher Dr. Xavier Anguera — the startup’s CTO who leads its Portugal-based tech team — Van started Elsa to help people in the same predicament.